JamesNewton/Dynamixel-Shield-Setup/README.md

 ### BUILD:
 1. Install Dynamixel libraries into Arduino IDE (must be 1.8.5 or up) via menu: "Sketch" / "Include Libraries" / "Manage Libraries" and then search for Dynamixel.
 Select and then "Install" the DYNAMIXEL2Arduino and then DynamixelShield
-2. Download the .ino file above and place in folder of the same name under Arduino folder. e.g. Documents\Arduino\DynamixelShieldSetup\DynamixelShieldSetup and open it.
+2. Download the .ino file above and place in folder of the same name under Arduino folder. e.g. Documents\Arduino\DynamixelShieldSetup\DynamixelShieldSetup.ino and open it.
 3. Modify the NEW_BAUDRATE value around line 50 to the one you want.
 4. Connect the Arduino /without the shield/ and program it.
 5. Connect the TTL serial adapter TTL Serial USB adapter to J3 on the shield.
 This is the small 4 pin connector off by itself near the green power terminal.